Skip to main content

 1. What we do in this chapter

-agents/04-process-designer Communicate with the agent to generate 4-7 deliverables tailored to your company environment.
-Integration with the CI/CD pipeline is also discussed.,Naturally embedded in the development flow We aim for a sustainable compliance system.
+Work with the agents/04-process-designer agent to generate 4–7 deliverables tailored to your company's environment.
+You also discuss integration with the CI/CD pipeline, aiming for a sustainable compliance system that is naturally embedded in the development flow.

 2. Background knowledge